-The opioid crisis in Toronto continues to intensify during the COVID-19 pandemic and opioid-related deaths continue to rise in record breaking numbers.
+The opioid crisis in Toronto continued to intensify during the COVID-19 pandemic and opioid-related deaths continue to rise in record breaking numbers.
 The data and statistics are startling and sombre.
 The opioid overdose crisis remains a public health emergency that requires immediate mitigation and swift action.

 Heart to Heart First Aid CPR Services Inc (H2H), led by owner and CEO, Nick Rondinelli, has spearheaded a free specialized overdose response training program called Overdose Prevention & Resuscitation (CPR-OPR).
 This new classification of CPR training for lay responders was urgently needed as many critical skills required to properly manage opioid poisoning are not covered in basic workplace first aid/CPR courses in Ontario.